-Once you've created the perfect layout of regions, you can save the settings to reuse at a later date or automatically load when the screen application starts.
+Once you've created the perfect layout of regions, you can save the settings to reuse later or automatically load when the screen application starts.
 See the GNU screen application documentation for more comprehensive details.

 - Select the Recent Apps button on the home screen to find an app you wish to use in split-screen mode.

 - Tap and hold the chosen app to open its menu.

 - Tap on the "Open in split screen view" option.
 This action will cause the select app to appear as a minimized bar at the screen.

 - Tap on the second app you wish to use in split-screen mode, and the two apps will automatically appear in split-screen mode.

 - To close one of the apps, select the bar that divides the two apps and swipe up or down to expand the app you want to keep.

 For iPad users, pinned and recently opened apps listed on the dock or home screen can be re-opened in split screen view if the apps support this mode of operation.
 First, you must ensure split screening is enabled by looking at Settings - Home Screen & Dock - Multitasking and selecting the "Allow Multiple Apps" option.